ibm-cloud-docs/account/add_webhooks.md

 To add webhooks to a distribution list, complete the following steps:
 1. Go to **Manage** > **Account** > **Notification distribution list** in the {{site.data.keyword.cloud}} console.
 2. Click **Add**, and select **Add webhook**.
-3. Enter a name identifier for your webhook and an endpoint URL, where the notifications about events are being sent, when the webhook is triggered.
+3. Enter a name identifier for your webhook and an endpoint URL, where the notifications about events are being sent when the webhook is triggered.
 Set up the URL that will be your own custom endpoint.

    Custom header and secure header fields are also available to set.
 You can specify these by clicking **Add header** or **Add secure header**.
 If you choose to add a secure header for credentials, they are passed encrypted with the private data.
 This type of header can be deleted, but cannot be edited later.
 You can easily edit and delete custom headers later.
    {: tip}